Akej24/bookstore/README.md

 The online bookstore is a project based on Java and the Spring Boot framework.
 There are 2 accounts with user and admin roles.
-As a user, you can browse books, order books, and edit your account details.
+As a user, you can browse books, add books to the cart, order them and edit your account details.
 As an administrator, you can add books to databases and view available users.

 The application was created based on the following technologies: